intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 anyone.
 This made such techniques more easily deployed than alternative, potentially more explicit or cooperative approaches.
-Such techniques had some drawbacks as well, such as having to interpret information designed to be carried for another purpose.
+Such techniques had some drawbacks as well, such as having to interpret information designed to be carried for one purpose for a new, different purpose.

-Today, applications and networks have often evolved their interaction without comprehensive design for how this interaction should happen or which information would be desired for a certain function.
+Today, applications and networks have often evolved their interaction without comprehensive design for how this interaction should happen or which information would be needed for a certain function.
-This has lead to a situation where sometimes information is used that maybe incomplete, incorrect, or only indirectly representative of the information that was actually desired.
+This has led to a situation where sometimes information that happens to be easily available is used.
+But that information may be incomplete, incorrect, or only indirectly representative of the information that is actually needed.
 In addition, dependencies on information and mechanisms that were designed for a different function limits the evolvability of the protocols in question.

 The unplanned interaction ends up having several negative effects:

-* Ossifying protocols by introducing unintended parties that may not be updating
+* Ossifying protocols by introducing dependencies to unintended parties that may not be updating, such as how middleboxes have limited the use of TCP options
 * Creating systemic incentives against deploying more secure or otherwise updated versions of protocols
 * Basing network behaviour on information that may be incomplete or incorrect
 * Creating a model where network entities expect to be able to use